 Choose healthcare options that provide a good amount of coverage.
 Options that only cover the bare minimum aren’t likely to draw people to your company.

 Know what your plan covers before making a purchase.

-Does your chosen health care plan cover maternity leave?
-What about restasis?
+Does your chosen health care plan cover maternity leave? ?
 You need to know these things.